Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Tiles installed over DITRA-HEAT in floor areas should have a minimum size of 5 x 5 cm and a thickness of at least 5.5 mm.
 DITRA-HEAT transfers mechanical stresses impacting the tile covering directly into the substrate via the bottom of the recesses, which are filled with thin-bed mortar.
 That makes tile coverings installed on DITRA-HEAT especially durable.
 The tiles for the corresponding application area must be sufficiently thick and have adequate compressive stability to withstand high traffic loads (e.g. in commercial areas) or large point loads (such as concert pianos, forklifts or shelf systems).
 The information and tile thicknesses specified in the ZDB information sheet "Ceramic floor coverings with high mechanical stress resistance", valid in Germany, must be observed.

-Tiles in high-stress areas must be solidly embedded in the tile adhesive.
+Tiles in high-stress areas must be wholly embedded in the tile adhesive.

-The impact of hard objects must be avoided on ceramic coverings.
+The impact of hard objects should be avoided on ceramic coverings.
 The tile dimensions should be at least 5 x 5 cm.

 d) Bonded assembly